YousefBarakat99/My_Portfolio/README.md

    * [Excel :bar_chart:](#excel-bar_chart)
    * [Tableau :bar_chart:](#tableau-bar_chart)

 Welcome to my portfolio!
-Here you will find some of the exciting projects I have worked on in Python, SQL, and Excel. :nerd_face: The code for all the projects is hosted on my [Github profile](https://github.com/myusername).
+Here you will find some of the exciting projects I have worked on in Python, SQL, and Excel:nerd_face:.
 I will constantly update the portfolio as I complete more projects.

 ## Streamlit :computer: